- Learn Linux

 This will add a new user and change their password.

-sudo useradd -m user1 sudo passwd user1
+sudo useradd -m user1

-Here you will see the first use of the sudo command which we will be using a lot in this.
+Here you will see the first use of the sudo command which we will be using a lot.
 As used above the sudo command allows the user to issue a command as the superuser.
 Without using the sudo command this would fail as regular users are not allowed to create other users.
 This is a security feature that protects the system from other users, but also limits the amount of damage that a user can do by mistake (although if prefixed with the sudo command it will not help against accidents).

 The new user will need to be added to certain groups to allow the same privileges that the pi user had.